birhan7/A2SV_backend/mongoDB/docs/api_documentation.md

 # Task Management API Documentation

 This document is detailed information on the Task Management REST API implemented using Go and the Gin Framework.
 The API supports basic CRUD operations for managing tasks.
-And also unlike the previous task which uses in memory storage, mongoDB is integrated with it.
+And also unlike the previous task which uses in memory storage, mongoDB is integrated with it and also authentication and authorization is also added.
+And for the User managment in memory storage is used.
+Middleware is added to authorize users based on the token returned from logging in to the application.
 **Base URL**
 http://localhost:9000